 Malignancy

 Inpatient hospital admissions

+Medical prescriptions

 This data will supplement that acquired via the dermatology team and provide a more comprehensive picture of each participant’s health.
 Patient identifiable data (PID) will need to be acquired from the dermatology team for this purpose.
 All PID will be encrypted and stored at University of Manchester and will only be transferred to the relevant organisation for the purpose of linkage.
 When formal follow-up of the last patients entered in the register is complete, BADBIR will continue to link the register to the national providers of healthcare data.
 Patient data will need to be acquired and stored with patient specific information.
 This will be pseudonymised (e.g. patient number) to protect confidentiality.